andrewsinelnikov/MERNSnippet-How-To/task1/README.md

 ### How to fix this issue?

-Solutions suggested with [React Router](https://reactrouter.com/web/guides/scroll-restoration) <br/>
+Solution is suggested with [React Router](https://reactrouter.com/web/guides/scroll-restoration) <br/>
 Code files [here](src) <br/>

 #### Step 1